zShtain/CharucoCameraCalibration/README.md

 ### 1. Configuration

 Before launching the calibration application, make sure your images with the charuco board are ready.
-The number of images required varies depending on the used Charuco board.
+The number of images required varies depending on the Charuco board used.
 It is best to use **a minimal number of eight images** for a reliable calibration.

 If the calibration process is to be repeated multiple times with the same Charuco board, its properties can be set via the `config.json` file.

 ![Board Configurations](assets/config.png)

-For board generated using older version of OpenCV, specifically before version 4.6.0., make sure to set the `isLegacy` field to `True`.
+For boards generated using older versions of OpenCV, specifically before version 4.6.0, make sure to set the `isLegacy` field to `True`.

 ### 2. Launching the application